 “Go on, it’s my turn.”

 “No, Sadie,” she held up her hand, “for now, it’s just the two of us.
 I need you rested, and healthy, and…ready.”
-Her fingers covered her mouth, holding something back before she cleared her throat and said, “Go on.
+She pressed her fingers to her mouth, holding something back before clearing her throat and saying, “Go on.
 I’ll call if there are any changes.”

-I nodded, biting back any further argument.
-The business card itched in my hand.
+Sadie nodded, biting back any further argument.
+The business card itched in her hand.

 “What’s the matter?”

-“Never mind,” I said.
-Crumpling the business card, I tossed it in the trash by the door and walked out.
+“Never mind.”
+Crumpling the business card, Sadie West tossed it in the trash by the door and walked out.

-Jaggers leaned against the wall of the hallway and, when I noticed him, he smirked.
+Jaggers leaned against the wall of the hallway, smirking at Sadie’s shock as she noticed him.

-“I can’t accept your offer,” I said.
-“We have too much to deal with at the moment, and I don’t need therapy.”
-Not yet.
+“I can’t accept your offer,” Sadie said.
+“Thank you but I need to be here, and I don’t need therapy.”

 “I see,” he said.
 “I will discuss it with your sister myself, just to be sure.”

-“No, really,” I held my ground between him and the door, “you don’t need to.”
+“No!
+Really,” Sadie held her ground between him and the door, “you don’t need to.”

 “I believe I must.”
-With his free hand, Jaggers eased me to the side and stepped past.
+With his free hand, Jaggers eased Sadie to the side and stepped past.

 “What do you mean?”

 His smirk returned, but he merely shrugged and slipped into Jake’s room.
-I almost followed him, but it was too late.
-Clenching my fists, I stuffed them in my jacket pockets only to pull back with a hiss of pain.
-A thin line of blood burned between the knuckles of my right hand, and reaching in more gingerly this time, I withdrew a small rectangle of paper.
+Sadie lurched after him, but already he was at Beatrice’s elbow, offering his hand.
+Clenching her fists, Sadie stuffed them in her jacket pockets only to pull back with a hiss of pain.
+A thin line of blood burned between the knuckles of her right hand, and reaching in more gingerly this time, she withdrew a small rectangle of paper.
 A black and white, minimalist business card.
-Under the name—simply “Jaggers”—and phone number, and to the right of the nondescript logo, a quotation burned back up at me like a dare:
+Under the name—simply “Jaggers”—and phone number, and to the right of the nondescript geometric logo, a quotation burned back up at her like a dare:

 It’s just a game, after all.